 Parchment or silicone baking mats

-Combine the flour and salt.
-Combine the flour and salt in the bowl of a food processor fitted with the blade attachment.
-Pulse several times to mix.
+Combine the flour and salt in a food processor.
+Place the flour and salt in the bowl of a food processor fitted with the blade attachment.
+Pulse several times to combine.

 Mix in the cream cheese and butter.
 Scatter the cubes of cream cheese and butter over the flour.
 Pulse until coarse crumbs form, 10 to 12 pulses.

 Mix in the yolk and vanilla.
-Whisk the vanilla and yolk together in a small bowl.
+Place the vanilla and yolk in a small bowl and whisk to combine.
 Drizzle over the butter-flour mixture.
 Process until the dough starts to clump together and form large, curd-like pieces.

 Refrigerate the dough.
-Transfer the dough out onto the counter and gather the pieces into a ball.
+Transfer the dough onto a work surface and gather the pieces into a ball.
 Divide into 4 portions and flatten each into 1-inch-thick disks.
 Wrap each disk in plastic wrap and refrigerate at least 2 hours or up to 3 days, or freeze for up to 3 months (thaw in the refrigerator before using).

-When ready to bake the rugelach, preheat the oven to 375°F. Arrange a rack in the middle of the oven and heat to 375°F. Line 2 baking sheets with parchment paper.
-Meanwhile, prepare the fillings.
+When ready to bake the rugelach, heat the oven to 375°F. Arrange a rack in the middle of the oven and heat to 375°F. Line 2 baking sheets with parchment paper.
+Meanwhile, prepare the filling (ideas below).

 Roll out the dough.
-Sprinkle your work surface generously with powdered sugar.
-Take 1 disk of dough from the refrigerator and let it warm on the counter for 1 to 2 minutes.
+Sprinkle a work surface generously with powdered sugar.
+Take 1 disk of dough from the refrigerator and let it sit on the counter for 1 to 2 minutes to warm up slightly.
 Unwrap and then sprinkle the surface of the dough and the rolling pin with more powdered sugar.
 Roll the dough from the center out into a circle about 1/8-inch thick.
 Don't worry if a few cracks form near the edges.
 Use more powdered sugar as needed to prevent sticking.

 Spread with filling.
 Spread the filling in a thin layer evenly over the surface of the dough.
 Make sure it goes right up to the edge of the dough.

 Cut and roll the cookies.
 Using a pizza cutter or sharp knife, cut the dough into 16 wedges, like a pizza.
-Beginning at the wide outer edge and moving inward, roll up each wedge.
-Transfer to a parchment-lined baking sheet.
+Beginning at the wide outer edge and moving towards the center, roll up each wedge.
+Transfer to a parchment-lined baking sheet, spacing them evenly apart.
 Make sure the tip is tucked underneath.

-Bake the cookies.
+Bake the cookies 20 to 25 minutes.
 Bake the first tray of cookies until golden-brown, 20 to 25 minutes.
-Cool on the sheet, 5 minutes; transfer to a wire rack.
-Bake the remaining cookies, using the same parchment paper but making sure the baking sheet is cooled between batches.
+Cool on the baking sheet for 5 minutes, then transfer the cookies to a wire rack to cool completely.
+Bake the second tray of cookies.
+While the second tray is baking, prepare the third disk of dough, using the same parchment paper from the first batch but making sure the baking sheet is cooled.